Explore the historical continuity of our people: Aramean Timeline →

 1. Territorial: Where You Are From

-At the most basic level, Suryaya was a geographic term.
+At the most basic level, Suryoyo was a geographic term.
 It designated someone who came from or lived in the region called "Syria."
 For most Syriac writers, however, "Syria" did not encompass the entire Near East.
 It referred to something more specific: the territories west of the Euphrates, roughly along the line from Antioch to Edessa.

 The ninth-century historian Dionysius of Tell-Mahre identified "Syria" as the region "to the west of the Euphrates."
 The ninth-century lexicographer Isho bar Ali defined it as "all of the land from Antioch to Edessa."
 These definitions correspond to the boundaries of the late Roman provinces of Syria Prima, Syria Secunda, Phoenice Libanensis, Euphratensis, Osroene, and Mesopotamia.